 The Bill was reviewed by the Alzheimer's Association and determined that it is a viable piece of legislation and we should continue to push for consideration.
 Currently, it is in Congressman Sanford Bishop's office.
 We are very hopeful that movement on the Bill will take place during the 2021 legislative session.
 We are in the process of completing a letter writing campaign to several congressional leaders.

-The James M. Dixon Assisted Living Services Federal Oversight of Beneficiary Health and Welfare Act of 2019
+The James M. Dixon Assisted Living Services Federal Oversight of Beneficiary Health and Welfare Act

 There are many organizations whose primary goal is to provide awareness of the debilitating and deadly disease of Alzheimer's, and provide resources, assistance, as well as other activities.
 They have definitions of Alzheimer's disease, symptoms, and a wealth of other information.
 We provide information from these organizations and other resources on this website, where the organizations are cited.
 Please note that medical and other specific resource information documented on this website will be cited from it's official source.
 More information, about a specific topic or answers to questions, may be obtained from that cite.
 We do not recommend using this cite as your sole source for information, nor does this cite make specific recommendations, a diagnosis, or a plan of action.
 We encourage continued involvement with all medical and other support personnel.